 124. By-laws

-(1) Subject to this Act, the Western Power Corporation (in this section called “the corporation”) may with the approval of the Governor make by-laws for the more effectual performance of the functions of an electricity corporation, and as to the other matters provided for by this Act.
+(1) Subject to this Act, an electricity corporation may with the approval of the Governor make by-laws for the more effectual performance of the functions of the corporation, and as to the other matters provided for by this Act.

-(1a) By-laws made by the corporation shall make provision only in respect of electricity, and in respect of related matters.
+(1a) By-laws made by an electricity corporation shall make provision only in respect of electricity, and in respect of related matters.

-(2) By-laws made by the corporation under this Act shall be subject to the regulations made by the Governor under this Act and where any such by-law is in any respect inconsistent with or repugnant to any such regulation the regulation shall prevail and the by-law shall be read and be construed and have effect accordingly.
+(2) By-laws made by an electricity corporation under this Act shall be subject to the regulations made by the Governor under this Act and where any such by-law is in any respect inconsistent with or repugnant to any such regulation the regulation shall prevail and the by-law shall be read and be construed and have effect accordingly.

 (3) By-laws made under this Act may impose a penalty not exceeding $2 000 for the breach of any such by-law.

-(4) Without limiting or restricting the generality of subsection (1) by-laws made under this Act by the corporation may provide for all or any of the following matters or purposes, that is to say —
+(4) Without limiting or restricting the generality of subsection (1) by-laws made under this Act by an electricity corporation may provide for all or any of the following matters or purposes, that is to say —

-(a) the establishment, installation, construction, management, maintenance, repair, use and protection of the undertakings, works and other property of, or under the control or management of, an electricity corporation;
+(a) the establishment, installation, construction, management, maintenance, repair, use and protection of the undertakings, works and other property of, or under the control or management of, the corporation;

-(b) preventing or remedying the waste, misuse or undue consumption of, or any undue or improper interference with the enjoyment by any other person of, any energy supply whether generated or produced and distributed or supplied by an electricity corporation or any other person, body or authority;
+(b) preventing or remedying the waste, misuse or undue consumption of, or any undue or improper interference with the enjoyment by any other person of, any energy supply whether generated or produced and distributed or supplied by the corporation or any other person, body or authority;

 (c) as to the establishment, conditions, and termination of the supply of energy;